Deep-Learning-Profiling-Tools/tensor-viz/README.md

 - TypeScript shared: session builder plus shared manifest/types layer
 - `viewer-demo`: mountable full-app API
 - `viewer-core`: imperative viewer engine

+The Python and TypeScript session-builder surfaces target the same session model, but they are intentionally different:

+- Python is ergonomic and workflow-oriented: pass tensors, `TensorMeta`, or `Tab` inputs and call `viz(...)` or `create_session_data(...)`.
+- TypeScript is explicit and manifest-oriented: build `ViewerSnapshot`, `BundleManifest`, or `SessionBundleManifest` objects directly.

 ## TypeScript Shared API